-The Company entered into a property operating lease during the current period whereby does not have any leases that meet the criteria currently assessing the impact of the adoption of this ASU on the consolidated financial statements.
+The Company is currently assessing the impact of the adoption of this ASU on the consolidated financial statements.

-The effects of this ASU on the Company's financial statements is not considered to be material.
+The impact of this ASU on the consolidated financial statements is not expected to be material.

 The entire disclosure for all significant accounting policies of the reporting entity.